Does homeowners insurance cover roof leaks?

 However, homeowners insurance typically won't cover roof leaks that result from general wear and tear, damage caused by animals, and rot.

 Does homeowners insurance cover water damage from a leaking roof?

 If your roof begins to leak, there's a high likelihood that other elements of your home could face water damage.
-If your roof leak was caused by a covered peril on your policy, then the cost to repair or replace things like furniture, floors, walls, roof and ceilings may be covered.
+If a covered peril on your policy caused your roof leak, it might cover the cost to repair or replace things like furniture, floors, walls, roof, and ceilings.
 Learn more about how home insurance covers water damage.